Possible resolution of a spacetime singularity with field transformations

-where $V$ and $f$ represent a potential of the scalar field and a coupling function between the scalar and vector fields, respectively.
-The explicit form of those functions reads

 Here, we are interested in a homogeneous but anisotropic background spacetime and hence the vector field will be present at the background and will be assumed to be homogeneous.
 We fix the $U(1)$ gauge by setting $A_0=0$.
 The spatial direction of the vector field can be identified with the $x-$direction.
 Thus, we assume the vector to be $A_\mu = \bigl( 0, A (t), 0, 0 \bigr)$.
 As for spacetime, we assume the Bianchi type-I metric with constant $\alpha$ and $\beta$: